 |3.||Copy of the New Zealand retail client list||The list should include the retail clients who are existing clients of the Australian licensee and who will be treated as clients within the definition of Australian personalised services for a retail client.
 If a retail client of the Australian licensee is excluded from the list, then this client will not be within paragraph(a)(i)(A) of the definition of Australian personalised services for a retail client.|

-The following information is intended as a guide to some of the conditions in the Exemption Notice.
-It sets out the factors FMA will consider in assessing compliance with the conditions.
+The following is intended as a guide to some of the conditions in the Exemption Notice.
+It sets out the factors the FMA will consider in assessing compliance with the conditions.
 This information does not constitute legal advice.
 We encourage you to seek your own legal advice on how to comply with the conditions in the Exemption Notice.
 Examples given are for illustrative purposes only, are not exhaustive and are not intended to impose or imply particular rules or requirements.

 This wording is used in two places in the Exemption Notice: